topleft/express-error-handling/Readme.md

 The Express router's `next` function pass the control flow of the request on to the _next_ middleware handler.
 When using Express router, the error handler middleware should always be defined as the last piece of middleware in the application ensuring that any properly handled, or unhandled error will pass through it.

-**Checkout the example tests**
+**Example Tests**

-I have written several example routes and tests to demonstrate how errors should be handled in different situations in this [sample Express application](https://github.com/topleft/express-error-handling).
+I have written several example routes, helpers and tests to demonstrate how errors should be handled in different situations in this [sample Express application](https://github.com/topleft/express-error-handling).

 To run the tests, clone the repository and execute to following commands: